microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - **/DaysBetweenDates**:

-Calculate days between two dates
+* calculate days between two dates

-receive by query string 2 parameters date1 and date2, and calculate the days between those two dates.
+* receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.

 - **/validatephonenumber**:

-* eceive by querystring a parameter called phoneNumber
+* receive by querystring a parameter called phoneNumber
 * validate phoneNumber with Spanish format, for example `+34666777888`
 * if phoneNumber is valid return true